-- Demonstrate understanding of the pathology of the nervous system and describe various neurological conditions and diseases including psychological and psychiatric disorders.
+- Describe the pathology of the nervous system and describe various neurological conditions and diseases including psychological and psychiatric disorders.

-- Demonstrate understanding of pathology of the musculoskeletal system.
+- Identify the pathologies of the musculoskeletal system.

 - Apply knowledge of conditions and diseases studied in this course to physical therapy treatment in order to assess, modify or question the plan of care.

-- Summarize information about frequently used medications in the treatment of the diseases and conditions studied in this course.
-Demonstrate understanding of how frequently used medications and combinations of medications can affect physical therapy care.
+- Summarize information about frequently used medications in the treatment of the diseases and conditions studied in this course and describe how these medications and combinations of medications can affect physical therapy care.

-- Utilize and evaluate current resources of medical and scientific information including professional literature and internet sources in the study of pathology.
+- Utilize and evaluate appropriate resources of medical and scientific information including professional literature and internet sources in the study of pathology.